google-github-actions/auth/README.md

 1. [Workload Identity Federation through a Service Account](#indirect-wif)
 1. [Service Account Key JSON](#sake)

+> [!IMPORTANT]
+>
-> **⚠️ NOTE!** It can take up to 5 minutes for Workload Identity Pools, Workload
+> It can take up to 5 minutes for Workload Identity Pools, Workload Identity
-> Identity Providers, and IAM permissions to propagate.
-Please wait at least
+> Providers, and IAM permissions to propagate.
+Please wait at least five minutes
-> five minutes and follow all [Troubleshooting steps](docs/TROUBLESHOOTING.md)
+> and follow all [Troubleshooting steps](docs/TROUBLESHOOTING.md) before opening
-> before opening an issue.
+> an issue.

 <a name="direct-wif" id="direct-wif"></a>